 - Send birthday or holiday cards to customers

 The list goes on!
 It doesn’t need to be a big, elaborate strategy.
-You just need is something small, thoughtful and worth talking about and you can build your referral strategy around it.
+You need something small, thoughtful and worth talking about, and you can build your referral strategy around it.

 Often the simple ideas are the best.

 There is so much focus on paid advertising – and a level of imitation when it comes to marketing.
-However, sometimes, the most original, creative and simple ideas generate the most referrals.
+However, sometimes, the most original, creative and straightforward ideas generate the most referrals.

 Referral strategies don’t have to cost a pretty penny.
 They don’t have to be fancy, and they don’t need to be hard to execute.
-Just add a little ‘extra’ to your service, and you’ll end up with a happier customer willing to tell a story about you!
+Just add a little ‘extra’ to your service, and you’ll have a happier customer willing to tell a story about you!